mectors/smartedge/README.md

 The concept is simple.
 Use in for incoming data.
 Out for outgoing data.
 Wrap it into MQTT.
 Now integrate anything that generates data or can accept actions or data.

-In: Wrap any service that gets data via a myservice.in and either read the data from an executable that gets polled or from an mqtt topic at in/myservice (call inmqtt to get the mqtt configuration).
+In: Wrap any service that gets data via a myservice-in and either read the data from an executable that gets polled or from an mqtt topic at in/myservice (call inmqtt to get the mqtt configuration).
-Out: Listen to the MQTT topic out/myservice and call myservice.out with any data.
+Out: Listen to the MQTT topic out/myservice and call myservice-out with any data.
 Init: Initialize your service for the first time.
 Config: (Re)Configure your service

 Basic concepts, you need to create 4 exectuables that accept a JSON file as input:
-   (myservice).in - command to get data from myservice (myservice).out - command to get myservice to do an action or send data (myservice).init - intialize the service - called 1 time (myservice).config - configure the service
+   (myservice)-in - command to get data from myservice (myservice)-out - command to get myservice to do an action or send data (myservice)-init - intialize the service - called 1 time (myservice)-config - configure the service

  The (myservice) can be wrapped inside an MQTT subscriber with the topic in/(myservice) and invoke (myservice).in or alternatively call smartedge inmqtt to get the JSON configuration to connect to the MQTT server to pass data.